GoogleCloudPlatform/cloud-code-intellij/README.md

 ## Features

-* One click deployment to Kubernetes clusters right from your IDE using [Skaffold](https://skaffold.dev/docs/getting-started/).
+* One click **deployment to Kubernetes clusters right from your IDE** using [Skaffold](https://skaffold.dev/docs/getting-started/).
 Configure Skaffold to use your desired build and deployment strategies: works with kubectl, Helm, Google Cloud Build (for remote builds), Jib and Kanico.
-* Continuous development on Kubernetes.
+* **Continuous development on Kubernetes**.
 Watches the dependencies of your docker image or Jib Java project for changes, so that on any change, Skaffold builds and deploys your application to a Kubernetes cluster.
 * Automatic discovery and support for project with existing Skaffold configuration, in any language supported by your preferred JetBrains IDE.
 * Initial support for Skaffold configuration file editing and smart templates.